sballarati/inst4wa/README.md

 1. The Hello World with WorkerRole binaries are included in the build inside the TestData\WorkerRole directory.

 2. The configuration XML file to be used for deploying this solution is 'TestCases\StaticTests-Azure\HelloWorldWorkerRoleWR.xml'

-3. Use the following command to deploy the solution to Windows Azure:

-    Inst4WA.exe -XmlConfigPath "TestCases\StaticTests-Azure\HelloWorldWorkerRoleWR.xml" -DomainName "\<your unique name\>" -Subscription "\<your subscription name\>" -Location "\<datacenterlocation\>"

-4. The above command will create a Hello World PaaS service consisting of Worker Roles under the given subscription with a deployment URL that is based on the specified domain name.
-Please refer to the HelloWorldWorkerRoleWR.xml for description of other parameters and steps involved.

 ## Specific Steps for Deploying a HelloWorld Solution Consisting of a VM Role (IaaS)